mostafaaminnaji/Multi-focus-image-fusion-in-DCT-domain-based-on-correlation-coefficient-MATLAB-Code/README.md

 # Multi-focus-image-fusion-in-DCT-domain-based-on-correlation-coefficient-MATLAB-Code
+(C)	Mostafa Amin-Naji, Babol Noshirvani University of Technology, Mostafa.Amin.Naji@Gmail.com, PLEASE CITE THE ABOVE PAPERS IF YOU USE THIS CODE
+My Official Website: www.Amin-Naji.com

 Multi-focus image fusion in DCT domain based on correlation coefficient MATLAB Code is the simulation of the following multi-focus image fusion methods in DCT domain:

 (1) DCT+Corr (2) DCT+Corr+CV